moon05/Interpretation-in-OCaml/README.txt

 		  by storing them all into one list

 	Interpret functions
-		- These were the functions that took the AST_ize as input and then interpreted the program.
+		- These were the functions that took an AST as input and then interpreted the program.
 		- Most of the functions output a tuple of status code, a memory list, an input list and an output list.